The word intelligence derives from the Latin word intelligere which means to comprehend or to perceive. It is the most basic meaning.

 How can we improve our Intelligence ?

-According to American Psychological Association (APA)- We can improve intelligence through-
+According to American Psychological Association (APA)- We can improve it through-

 - Better nutrition,